lkic1625/app-tutorial/README.md

 Hello, world!

-This project is a tutorial to develop app-server of Channel Corp.
+This project is a tutorial to develop an app server of Channel Corp.
 App Store.

 Thank you for visiting. 😁